 You must pass the exam with an 80% or better to pass this home study course.
-You are allowed to access and take the exam up to 3 times if you fail the first or second time.
+You are allowed to access and take the exam up to 3 times.
 There is no time limit when taking the exam.
 Feel free to review the text while taking the test.
 There are no trick questions on the exam.
 All of the answers are clearly found in the text.
-The exam is also included at the end of the text for review before taking the exam.
+The exam is also included at the end of the text for review before taking the actual online exam.

 It is advised to answer the exam questions in the study guide before testing online.
-That way, when you are testing you do not have go back and forth through the online exam and risk loosing your answered questions!
+That way, when you are testing you do not have go back and forth through the online exam and risk losing your answered questions!